AdobeDocs/workfront.en/help/workfront-proof/wp-work-proofsfiles/manage-your-work/view-progress-and-status-of-proof.md

 ### Levels of Proof Progress

-*Workfront Proof* uses the progress icons to track a *proof*'s progress at each of the following levels:
+`Workfront Proof` uses the progress icons to track a `proof`'s progress at each of the following levels:

-* For each reviewer, based on that person's activity on the *proof*.&nbsp;
+* For each reviewer, based on that person's activity on the `proof`.&nbsp;
-* For each stage, based on the progress the reviewer on the stage who is most behind in the *proofing* process.
+* For each stage, based on the progress the reviewer on the stage who is most behind in the `proofing` process.
 For more information, see [Automated Workflow Stages overview](../../../review-and-approve-work/proofing/proofing-overview/stages.md).

-* For the *proof*, based on the progress of the stage (group of reviewers) who is the most behind in the *proofing* process.
+* For the `proof`, based on the progress of the stage (group of reviewers) who is the most behind in the `proofing` process.

-For an example of how *Workfront Proof* determines progress using the reviewer or stage that is most behind,&nbsp;suppose three reviewers on a *proof* need to make a&nbsp;decision.
-If two of them have made their&nbsp;decision&nbsp;but the third has not, the progress bar for the *proof* does not show&nbsp;the D in green because of the outstanding&nbsp;decision.
+For an example of how `Workfront Proof` determines progress using the reviewer or stage that is most behind, suppose three reviewers on a `proof` need to make a decision.
+If two of them have made their decision but the third has not, the progress bar for the `proof` does not show&nbsp;the D in green because of the outstanding&nbsp;decision.

-If the Primary Decision Maker setting is selected on a *proof* and the primary decision maker submits a decision, the D in the *proof* progress bar turns&nbsp;green for all reviewers because no other decisions are required.
+If the Primary Decision Maker setting is selected on a `proof` and the primary decision maker submits a decision, the D in the `proof` progress bar turns&nbsp;green for all reviewers because no other decisions are required.

-Similarly, if the Only One Decision Required setting is selected on a *proof* and any reviewer submits a decision, the D in the *proof* progress bar turns&nbsp;green for all reviewers because no other decisions are required.
+Similarly, if the Only One Decision Required setting is selected on a `proof` and any reviewer submits a decision, the D in the `proof` progress bar turns&nbsp;green for all reviewers because no other decisions are required.

 ## Understanding Proof Status

-The *proof* status displays&nbsp;the status of decisions that are required for&nbsp;the *proof*.
+The `proof` status displays the status of decisions that are required for the `proof`.

 ![proof_edit_existing_status.png](assets/proof-edit-existing-status-350x78.png)
 The standard status options are: